bhavinNandani/power_grid/README.md

 ### 1. Define your Grid

 Create a class that inherits from `PowerGrid::Base`.
-This class defines your data source and columns.
+This class defines your data source, columns, and filters.

 ```ruby
 # app/grids/users_grid.rb